designgrill/dotfiles/README.md

 apm login
 apm stars --install
 ```
-0. For OpenEmu, you need to select the USB gamepad in the controls section and map the buttons one by one.
+0. For OpenEmu, you need to select the USB gamepad in the controls section and map ALL the buttons one by one.
 Delete `"~/Library/Application Support/OpenEmu/Bindings/Default.oebindings"` if the USB game controllers are not working in OpenEmu.
 Also, you have to configure each and every button for it to work properly, and not just select the correct game pad.
 0. For chrome extensions which you are using from Github, take a git checkout in ~/Applications folder and use from there.
 This is to ensure you can update them with a simple command when needed.

 ## Exclusions